Tirana Military Hospital

 The University hospital for traumatic injuries (SUT; Shqip: Spitali Universitar i Traumës) was the former Tirana military hospital located in Tirana, Albania.
 It was founded on September 26, 1929.

-It is now part of the university hospital specialized for traumatic injuries.
-It still takes care for military staff but is open for public an part of the state-wide health care system.
+It is now part of the university hospital specialised for traumatic injuries.
+It still takes care for military staff but is open for public and is part of the state-wide health care system.

 During the Kosovo War, it was used extensively in the treatment of wounded soldiers.